Old money

-Old money is a social class of the rich who have been able to maintain their wealth over multiple generations, in contrast with new money whose wealth has been acquired within its own generation.
+Old money (also old-money) is a social class of the rich who have been able to maintain their wealth over multiple generations, in contrast with new money whose wealth has been acquired within its own generation.
 The term often refers to perceived members of the de facto aristocracy in societies that historically lack an officially established aristocratic class (such as the United States).

 Wealth and class

 Wealth—assets held by an individual or by a household—provides an important dimension of social stratification because it can pass from generation to generation, ensuring that a family's offspring will remain financially stable.
 Families with "old money" use accumulated assets or savings to bridge interruptions in income, thus guarding against downward social mobility.

 United States

 According to anthropologist W. Lloyd Warner, the upper class in the United States during the 1930s was divided into the upper-upper and the lower-upper classes.
 The lower-upper were those who did not come from traditionally wealthy families.
 They earned their money from investments and business, rather than inheritance.
 Examples include John D. Rockefeller, whose father was a traveling peddler; Cornelius Vanderbilt, whose father operated a ferry in New York Harbor; Henry Flagler, who was the son of a Presbyterian minister; and Andrew Carnegie, who was the son of a Scottish weaver.
-In contrast to the nouveau riche, whose riches were acquired in their own generation, the upper-upper class were families viewed as "quasi-aristocratic" and "high society".
+In contrast to the nouveaux riches, whose riches were acquired in their own generation, the upper-upper class were families viewed as "quasi-aristocratic" and "high society".
 These families had been rich and prominent in the politics of the United States for generations.
 In many cases, their prominence predated the American Revolution (1765–1783), when their ancestors had accumulated fortunes as members of the elite planter class, or as merchants, slave traders, ship-owners, or fur traders.
 In many cases, especially in Virginia, Maryland, and the Carolinas, the source of these families' wealth were vast tracts of land granted to their ancestors by the Crown or acquired by headright during the colonial period.
 These planter class families were often related to each other through intermarriage for more than 300 years, and are sometimes known as American gentry.
 They produced several Founding Fathers of the United States and a number of early presidents of the United States.